-From innocent but costly mistakes to fraudulent manipulations, all organizations are subject to significant risks that can jeopardize financial reporting or lead to the loss of corporate assets.
-That’s why it is imperative to establish a robust system of internal controls to reduce or prevent such threats to the organization.
+From innocent but costly mistakes to deliberate fraud, all organizations are subject to risks that can jeopardize financial reporting or lead to the loss of corporate assets.
+That’s why it is imperative to establish a robust system of internal control to reduce or prevent such threats and strengthen financial reporting.

-Internal controls are policies, procedures, and other activities implemented by a company to assure that the company can achieve its objectives.
-Among those objectives are reliable financial reporting, compliance with laws and regulations, operational efficiency, and avoidance of fraud.
+Internal controls are policies, procedures, and other activities implemented by a business to assure that it can achieve its objectives.
+Among those objectives are reliable financial reporting, compliance with laws and regulations, operational efficiency, and fraud avoidance.
 There are three types of internal controls: detective, preventative, and corrective.

-An internal control system is a company’s set of all internal controls and the tools the company uses to monitor those controls.
-The system should mitigate an organization’s risk of fraud and loss while promoting business objectives.
+An internal control system is a company’s set of all internal controls plus the tools the company uses to monitor those controls.
+The system should mitigate an organization’s risk of fraud and loss while safeguarding corporate assets and helping the business to achieve its objectives.

 Why Is Risk Assessment Important in Internal Controls?

 Internal controls and risk management are not goals in and of themselves.
-Rather, they must always be considered when establishing and implementing corporate initiatives for the achievement of objectives.
+Rather, they are the means a company can use to keep achieving its objectives in the modern business world.
+Internal controls must always be considered when establishing and implementing corporate initiatives to achieve objectives.
 Flaws in internal control can emerge when new initiatives are not coordinated with risk management principles.

-A proper risk assessment process can help an organization manage risks and improve decision-making.
-It assures that efforts have been made to identify risk, implement preventative controls where possible, and mitigate harm.
+A proper risk assessment can help an organization to manage risks and improve decision-making.
+It assures that efforts have been made to identify risk, implement preventative controls where possible, and mitigate damages.

-The Committee of Sponsoring Organizations (COSO)’s framework for internal control is a versatile blueprint to help organizations design, implement, and evaluate internal controls.
+One of the most versatile and widely used frameworks for internal control is the one published by COSO, the Committee of Sponsoring Organizations.
+COSO first published its internal control framework in 1992, followed by a modern-day overhaul in 2013.
 A system of internal control based on the COSO framework will have five components.
 Risk assessment is one; the others are:

 - Control environment.
 This is the foundation of an organization’s internal control system.
-It sets management’s tone for expectations and the importance of internal controls within the overall company culture.
+It sets management’s tone for expectations, separation of duties, and the importance of internal controls within the overall company culture.

 - Control activities.
 These are the policies, procedures, and mechanisms that make up the organization’s risk management strategy.

 - Information and communication.
-Internally generated reports periodically summarize results from audits and control activities for auditors and stakeholders.
+Internally generated reports periodically summarize audit results and control activities for auditors and stakeholders to consider.